KasparEtter/ef1p/pages/email/email.md

   so that the mail client of the recipient can display the last version whose [content type](#content-type) it supports.
   However, nothing guarantees that the various parts contain the same content.
-  [Spam filters](#heuristics) might flag messages whose alternative parts diverge too much from one another but determining whether different parts contain the same content is more difficult than it seems.
+  [Spam filters](#heuristics) might flag messages whose alternative parts diverge too much from one another, but determining whether different parts contain the same content is more difficult than it seems.
   Let's look at an example: